markusdd/OpenDTUFusionDocs/CANIso.md

 ## Example Device JSON for OpenDTUonBattery

 This example configuration enables both RFs and both victron inputs.
 In case you are only using one victron you can disable the second pin set using `-1`.
-The TX Pin for the Victron should always be defined even if only RX is currently used to ensure a stable signal level and avoiding an unwanted shutdown of the Victron MPPT.
 If you are not using a CAN-enabled battery you can disable the CAN ports in the `battery` section using `-1` as well.

 ```json